AdobeDocs/experience-manager-screens.en/help/user-guide/creating-a-screens-project.md

 >
 >**Navigation Tip:**
 >
 >You can also use the cursor keys to navigate through different folders in AEM.
-Additionally, once you select a particular entity, hit spacebar to edit or view properties for that specific folder.
+Additionally, once you select a particular entity, hit space bar to edit or view properties for that specific folder.

 ## Creating a New Screens Project {#creating-a-new-screens-project}

 Follow the steps below to create a new Screens project:

 1. Select **Screens** from the AEM dashboard.
-1. Click **Create **--&gt;** Create Project **and **Create Screens Project** wizard will open.
+1. Click **Create** --&gt; **Create Project** and **Create Screens Project** wizard will open.

 1. Select the **Screens** template and click **Next**.